When should I go to law school?

 Work experience makes you a more competitive applicant at many schools.
 For example, former Harvard Law School Dean Martha Minow instructed the admissions office to “give extra weight to applicants with experience since college” when she assumed her post in 2009.
 By 2017, only 19 percent of Harvard Law’s incoming class matriculated directly from college.
 The Yale admissions office showed a similar preference for prior experience in 2017, with only 16 percent of the class of 2020 matriculating directly from college.

 Time off also affords students the opportunity to improve their GPAs and cultivate strong relationships with recommendation-writing professors during their senior year.
-Students often struggle to adjust to college life, resulting in uncharacteristically bad grades during freshman year.
-A strong senior-year performance can both offset the low grades and provide students with a “positive trajectory” narrative to explain that freshman “C.” Further, students usually have increased access to small seminars in which they can get to know professors during their final year of college.
+Students often struggle to adjust to college life, resulting in uncharacteristically low grades during freshman year.
+A strong senior-year performance can both offset the low grades and provide students with a “positive trajectory” narrative to explain that freshman “C.” Further, students in their final year of college usually have increased access to small seminars in which they can better get to know professors.

 Finally, consider that once you go to law school, you’ll likely spend the rest of your career working as a lawyer.
 Is there anything else you’d like to do first, at least for a little while?
 In its “Entering Class Profile” of the Class of 2020, Yale Law proudly notes that members include a professional blues guitarist, carillonneur, rock climber, and metalworker, as well as Teach for America, AmeriCorps, and Peace Corps volunteers.
-Perhaps something along those lines?
-And as Stanford Law School’s associate dean for admissions Faye Deal, said, “Law schools will be around for a long time, but that other thing you’re thinking about might not.”
+Perhaps you’d like to try something along those lines?
+And as Stanford Law School’s associate dean of admissions Faye Deal said, “Law schools will be around for a long time, but that other thing you’re thinking about might not.”

 If I take time off, what should I do?